Facelift in the Washington, DC Metro

 After a facelift, you should look better than nature intended for the remainder of your life.
 The aging process continues, however, so the procedure won’t stop wrinkles and sagging skin from developing over the years.
 You should look better than if you had not had the procedure in the first place.

 Some patients visit Dr. Chaboki for a secondary facelift several years after the original procedure.
 Minor touch-ups may be requested earlier.
-You may choose nonsurgical procedures such as BOTOX, facial fillers, or laser treatments to help maintain a youthful appearance.
+You may choose non surgical procedures such as BOTOX, facial fillers, or laser treatments to help maintain a youthful appearance.

 Facelift FAQs